avdyushin/franky36/README.md

 QMK with VIA support.
 See [firmware](./firmware) folder for firmware binary files.

-Source code is available in the [QMK firmware repository](https://github.com/avdyushin/qmk_firmware/tree/franky36).
+Source code is available in the [QMK firmware repository](https://github.com/qmk/qmk_firmware/tree/master/keyboards/handwired/franky36).

+### QMK Configurator

+You can use the [QMK Configurator](https://config.qmk.fm/#/handwired/franky36/LAYOUT) to create your custom keymap.

+### VIA

-Keymap with VIA support is available in the [QMK userspace repository](https://github.com/avdyushin/qmk_userspace/tree/franky36).
+Keymap with VIA support is available in the [QMK userspace repository](https://github.com/avdyushin/qmk_userspace_via/tree/franky36).

 ![via](./docs/assets/via.png)